ozan-koksal/bloom-filters/README.md

 ### Stage 1: Bloom Filter Quick Check
 When a change event arrives, we first check if the product ID exists in the partner-specific Bloom filter cached locally in application memory.
 This should happen in microseconds and eliminate the vast majority of non-tracked items immediately.

-The projected memory efficiency is remarkable—our Bloom filters should require 99% less memory compared to storing regular sets with thousands of product IDs that are hundreds of bytes long.
+The projected memory efficiency is remarkable—our Bloom filters should require 99% less memory compared to storing exact hash sets of tracked products.
 This will allow us to keep all partner filters in memory without significant memory overhead.

 ```
 function FilterTrackingItems(changeItems):